HasithaGallella/HasithaGallella/README.md

 <h3 align="left"> Hi, I'm Hasitha Gallella, an Engineering undergraduate in the ENTC department, University of Moratuwa, Sri Lanka, </h3>

-My interests lie in CVPR, focusing on Computer Vision and Pattern Recognition research.
+My interests lie in AI, particularly focusing on Computer Vision and Pattern Recognition research.
 I have a solid foundation in making electronics, Computer Hardware, Signal processing, coding, data structures, and algorithms.
 Additionally, I am working in the fields of Deep Learning and Machine Learning.
 I'm eager to apply and expand my knowledge in these areas as I continue to learn and grow in the field.

 <img src="https://komarev.com/ghpvc/?username=HasithaGallella&style=flat-square&color=blue" alt=""/>